django-tastypie/django-tastypie/docs/resources.rst

 The Hydrate Cycle
 -------------------

-Tastypie uses a "hydrate" cycle to take serializated data from the client and turn it into something the data model can use.
+Tastypie uses a "hydrate" cycle to take serialized data from the client and turn it into something the data model can use.
 This is the reverse process from the ``dehydrate`` cycle.
 In fact, by default, Tastypie's serialized data should be "round-trip-able", meaning the data that comes out should be able to